sdiehl/stephendiehl.com/posts/category3.md

 \

-Or pictorally:
+And pictorially:

 ![Illustration](/images/functor_comp.svg).

-The previous law also implictly depends on the preservation of identities, indeed the identity morphism for an object must be preserved by functorial action.
+The previous law also implicitly depends on the preservation of identities, indeed the identity morphism for an object must be preserved by functorial action.